gamedeff/Twitch_Batch_Logger/README.md

 # How To Use

-## 1. Setting up your configuration file
+## 1. Set up your configuration file

 * Open config.txt in your favorite text editor